uk-national-parking-platform/uk-national-parking-platform.github.io/index.md

 1. Provides a simplified and improved customer journey from start to finish for the end-customer
 2. Creates a centralised and cost-efficient system supplying data to councils that can inform present and future strategic decisions
 3. Enables a competitive, innovative market by allowing systems to communicate with each other via open data standards and interfaces (APDS/ISO TS 5206-1)
-4. Is a publicly owned, national facility that enables Parking Operators (public and private) to communicate digitally with Service Providers.
+4. Is a publicly owned, not for profit, national facility that enables Parking Operators (public and private) to communicate digitally with Service Providers.

 ### The NPP has benefits for everyone